-You may have a pre-assessment of your health a few days before the operation.
-This will give you an opportunity to discuss any concerns with your surgeon.
+You will usually have an appointment to assess your health a few days before having a coronary angioplasty.
+This will give you an opportunity to discuss any concerns with your cardiologist (heart specialist).

-Before a coronary angioplasty is carried out, the arteries near your heart need to be assessed to make sure the operation is technically possible.
+Before the procedure is carried out, the arteries near your heart need to be examined to make sure the operation is technically possible.
 This is done using a test called coronary angiography.

 During coronary angiography, a long, flexible plastic tube called a catheter (about the width of the lead in a pencil) is inserted into a blood vessel, either in your groin or arm.

-The tip of the catheter is guided using an X-ray to your heart or the arteries that supply your heart.
+The tip of the catheter is guided to your heart, or the arteries supplying your heart, using an X-ray.
 A special fluid that shows up on X-rays, known as contrast medium, is injected through the catheter.
 The resulting pictures are called angiograms.

 Read more about preparing for an operation.

 A coronary angioplasty usually takes place in a room called a catheterisation laboratory, rather than in an operating theatre.
-A catheterisation laboratory is a room that is fitted with X-ray video to allow the doctor to monitor the procedure on a screen.
+This is a room fitted with X-ray video to allow the doctor to monitor the procedure on a screen.

 You will be asked to lie on your back on an X-ray table.
 You will be linked up to a heart monitor and given a local anaesthetic to numb your skin.
 An intravenous (IV) line will also be inserted into a vein, in case you need to have painkillers or a sedative.

-A thin, flexible wire is then passed down the inside of the blood vessel being treated to beyond the narrowed area.
-A small, sausage-shaped balloon is passed over the wire to the narrowed area and inflated for up to 60 seconds.
+A thin, flexible wire is then passed down the inside of the catheter to beyond the narrowed area.
+A small, sausage-shaped balloon is passed over the wire to the narrowed area and inflated for about 20-30 seconds.
 This squashes the fatty material on the inside walls of the artery to widen it.
 This may be done several times.

 While the balloon is inflated, the artery will be completely blocked and you may have some chest pain.
 However, this is normal and is nothing to worry about.
 The pain should go away when the balloon is deflated.
 Ask your cardiologist for pain medication if you find it uncomfortable.